msatyan/RCExtension/README.md

 }
 ```

 R provides four interface for extending it {**.C, .Call, .Fortran, .External**}.
 In this example we are focusing more on **.Call** interface, it provides nice flexibility and efficiency by giving **reference access to memory structures** across language boundaries (R and C/C++) within the process.
 The **.C** interface is relatively simple but not that efficient though.
-Likely endup half the performance compared to **.Call** (if there is lot of data exchange with the function call) because it copies objects while exchanging language boundaries.
+Likely endup half the performance compared to **.Call** (if there is a lot of data exchange with the function call) because it copies objects while exchanging language boundaries.

 **FYI:** If you are planning to writer **C or C++** extension then you may also want to explore the **'Rcpp'** package.
 Though it is not an integral part of R, it may make the integration simpler without much performance impact.
 If the system need extremely high efficiency, scalability and fault tolerance then the **.Call** is likely be the choice.